Covering The Crimson

 Reporters filing stories may work in the media seating area following the conclusion of the press conference.

-Radio stations wishing to broadcast Harvard men’s basketball games must make arrangements through Andrew Chesebro, assistant director of athletic communications, at least one week in advance of the game.
+Radio stations wishing to broadcast Harvard men’s basketball games must make arrangements through Andrew Chesebro, associate director of athletic communications, at least one week in advance of the game.
 Two analog phone lines are available for visiting stations, and a maximum of three credentials will be provided for any broadcast crew.
 ISDN lines are not available inside Lavietes Pavilion.

 Ivy League Digital Network